tjd1234/cmpt135spring2024/obsidian/135website2024/the max function.md

    int max(const vector<int>& v, int begin, int end)
    ```
 4. In your own words, explain the *seed* for the `rand()` random number generator.
 How is it set?
 What happens if you set it to the same value every time?
 How can you make different random numbers each run of a program?
-5. What is the definition of $H_n$, i.e. the nth Harmonic number?
-6. Suppose vector `v` has 5000 `int`s in some unknown order.
+5. Suppose vector `v` has 5000 `int`s in some unknown order.
 What is the:
 	1. minimum number of times that `mi = i` could be called?
 Under what conditions would that happen?
 	2. maximum number of times that `mi = i` could be called?
 Under what conditions would that happen?
 	3. average number of times that `mi = i` could be called?